How to Fix Your Posture: Upper Cross Syndrome

 Upper Cross Syndrome (UCS) is among the postural problems.
 It occurs due to the imbalances within the neck, upper back, chest, and shoulder muscles.
 On the dorsal side, the tightness of the upper trapezius and levator scapula crosses with the tightness of the pectoralis major and minor.

 It greatly affects the upper trapezius and levator scapula.
 These muscles become more strained and overactive.
 On the other hand, when these muscles became overactive, the surrounding muscles became weak.
-And, it ends up having an overlap between overactive and underactive muscles which develops an X pattern.
+And, it can end up having an overlap between overactive and underactive muscles which develops an X pattern.

-This type of postural problem commonly arises as a result of having poor posture, improper repetitive movements, trauma, and tensions.
+This type of postural problem commonly arises due to poor posture, improper repetitive movements, trauma, and tensions.

 How to Know if You have Upper Cross Syndrome?